arjun-menon/pypage/docs/index.rst

 Inheritance (with inject and exists)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The approach taken by pypage toward template inheritance is quite distinct from that of other templating engines (`like Jinja's <http://jinja.pocoo.org/docs/2.10/templates/#template-inheritance>`_).
+The approach taken by PyPage toward template inheritance is quite distinct from that of other templating engines (`like Jinja's <http://jinja.pocoo.org/docs/2.10/templates/#template-inheritance>`_).
 It's a lot simpler.
-You call a pypage-provided function ``inject`` with the path of a *pypage template* you want to inject (i.e. "*extend*" in Jinja parlance), and pypage will process that template under the current scope (with all previously defined variables being available to the injected template), and the ``inject`` function will return its output.
+You call a PyPage-provided function ``inject`` with the path of a *PyPage template* you want to inject (i.e. "*extend*" in Jinja parlance), and PyPage will process that template under the current scope (with all previously defined variables being available to the injected template), and the ``inject`` function will return its output.

 A base template could look like this: